Cognitive and Behavioral Therapies: Learn It 2—Cognitive-Behavioral Therapy

 Cognitive Distortions

 Cognitive-behavioral therapy examines specific maladaptive and automatic thoughts and cognitive distortions.
-Some examples of cognitive distortions are all-or-nothing thinking, overgeneralization, and jumping to conclusions.
+Some examples include:

 overgeneralization